Understanding Country of Residence for Immigrants

 How to Determine Your Country of Residence as an Immigrant

-Knowing your country of residence can sometimes be tricky, especially for immigrants who move frequently or spend time in multiple countries for extended time.
+Knowing your country of residence can sometimes be tricky, especially for immigrants who move frequently or spend time in multiple countries for an extended time.
 Here are some questions to ask to determine your country of residence:

 • Where do you spend the majority of your time?
 Your country of residence is typically the country where you live most of the time.